 - Azure Cognitive Services: The Azure Cognitive Services are a suite of tools provided by Microsoft for Natural Language Processing development.
 Using these NLP services, developers can create custom applications that can understand and respond to natural language input in multiple languages.
 Use cases include converting text to lifelike speech, real-time speech translation, or verification and person identification with audio analysis.

 Natural Language Toolkit (NLTK) is a Python library that provides Natural Language Processing (NLP) functionality.
 It includes modules for tokenizing, stemming, and parsing text, as well as algorithms for machine learning, sentiment analysis, and more.
 NLTK is widely used in academia and industry, and it’s a great tool for getting started with an NLP assignment or project.

 Natural Language Processing (NLP) is a domain of AI technology concerned with the interactions between computers and human (natural) language data.
 It involves both computational techniques and theories of linguistics in order to understand, generate, translate, analyze and interpret natural language texts.

 The field of natural language processing has made tremendous progress in recent years.
 Deep learning algorithms have been demonstrated to be very successful at addressing a wide range of NLP tasks.
-As a result, NLP is now applied to a variety of fields, including healthcare, finance, and insurance.
+The advantages of natural language processing applications have led to numerous industry use cases in healthcare, finance, consulting, marketing, sales, and insurance.